Program for Seattle GNU/Linux Conference 2018

 In this talk, I will introduce GNU Guix: a liberating, dependable, and hackable package manager that follows the "purely functional software deployment model" pioneered by Nix.

 I will demonstrate some common use cases of Guix and show you how I use it in my everyday life.
-In addition, I will briefly explain the basic idea behind the functional model and how it enables Guix to provide u...more 13:30 - 14:20 Room 3183 Systems, sysadmin, ops, DevOps
+In addition, ...more 13:30 - 14:20 Room 3183 Systems, sysadmin, ops, DevOps

 Qubes OS: A reasonably secure operating system

 All operating systems, both free and non-free, are vulnerable to attacks from bad people.
 Just a simple action – opening random PDFs or Word/LibreOffice docs, running bash one-liners from Reddit, plugging in a cute USB stick shaped like a penguin you found on the sidewalk – and it could spell game over for your computer.
 Even if an attacker doesn’t gain root access to your computer, your files ...more 13:30 - 14:20 Room 3180 Security, Information Security

 How to learn Arduino by playing with fire

 My goal was to create a propane fire poofer to impress my friends.
 I ended up building a control system with buttons, solenoids, and LEDs, and levelling up my arduino skills along the way.